Pooja14n/leaflet-challenge/README.md

 # Requirements
 The requirements for this activity are broken into two parts:
-1. Part 1: Create the Earthquake Visualization.
+1. Part 1: Create the Earthquake Visualization.  <br>
 2. Part 2: Gather and Plot More Data (Optional with no extra points earning)

 # Part 1: Create the Earthquake Visualization